1RedTea/SupervisedLearningProject/README.md

 ### 01. Heart Disease Classification
 <hr>
 </hr>
 In this notebook, I will be using logistics regression to predict whether someone has a heart disease or not.
-Using KNN, Logistic Regression and Random Forest I will use these machine learning models to determine which model returns the best evaluation, in terms of  accuracy, precision, recall and F1.
+Using KNN, Logistic Regression and Random Forest I will use these machine learning models to determine which model returns the best evaluation, in terms of  accuracy, precision, recall and F1 score.
 I will also look into fine tuning the hyperparameters of the model with both RandomizedSearchCV and GridSearchCV to get the best out of the model

 ### 02. Predicting Sales Price of Bulldozer (Time Series)